Peculiarities of massive vectormesons and their zero mass limits: The breakdown of Haag duality and a new look at the Aharonov-Bohm effect

-In both cases the zero mass limit of the exponentials generates new sectors of the operator algebras generated by $j_{\mu }$ respectively $A_{\mu }(x,e). $ The exponentials of $\chi $ play an important role in creating "anyonic" sectors and "fermionization" in d=1+1.
-The exponentials functions of $\phi $ on the other hand are expected to be important in a future theory of "infraparticles"\footnote{ The infrapaticle Dirac field is similar to the incoming free field, except that it has the softerning of the electron mass shell already buildt in.}.
-Another related shortcoming of the gauge theory in Krein space had been noticed in \cite{Froe} namely that it leads to a vanishing Maxwell charge; something which one does not expect in the Hilbert space setting.
-We hope to return to this interesting problem.

 Calculation in quantum mechanics are generally done in the Coulomb (or radiation) gauge.
 It is interesting to note that this non-covariant and non-local but \textit{rotation-invariant potential in Hilbert space} results from the string-local potential by \textit{averaging over string directions} $e$ in a space-like hypersurface.
-It plays no role in covariant renormalization theory, but most calculations in quantum mechanics (including those of the A-B effect) use it.
+Lacking covariance it plays no role in covariant renormalization theory.
 The string-local vector potential is its local covariant counterpart.

 The quantum string-local vector potential has a classical analogue.
 It can be obtained in terms of the expectation value of the quantum string-local potential in coherent states.
 In this way the above operator calculations pass to their classical counterpart; as argued in the sequel this shows that the breakdown of Haag duality for free fields is basically a classical phenomenon in which the localized subalgebras are replaced by modular localized subspaces of the ($s=1,m=0)$ Wigner particle space \cite{BGL}.